tludlow/Stock-Management-Backend/docs/api/source/index.html.md

 ]
 ```

-This endpoint retrieves a list of the trade with the given ID.
+This endpoint retrieves the trade with the given ID.

 ### HTTP Request